Copyright © OFAC Lawyer, 2023 | All rights reserved.

 As with all other OFAC sanctions, the intent behind these statutes, executive orders, and regulations is to protect national security and maintain an effective foreign policy.
 Currently, OFAC sanctions are in place in one form or another in these foreign countries:

 Financial dealings with and support of people within these nations may possibly violate U.S. sanctions.
 Involvement in activity which is questionable requires a prompt audit of compliance.
-Proper licensing and other legal and regulatory actions may help to eliminate or limit the risk of OFAC enforcement.
+Proper licensing and sanctions compliance by an OFAC lawyer may help to eliminate or limit the risk of OFAC enforcement.
 An OFAC law firm or attorney who is well versed in OFAC regulations and U.S. sanctions is best-suited to help with these endeavors.

 With the myriad sanctions and regulations implemented and enforced by OFAC, it is important to ensure that you or your business does not violate any OFAC sanctions.
 Furthermore, in the unfortunate instance that you or your company has been served an OFAC Administrative Subpoena, it is vital that you provide all requested documentation and answer OFAC’s questions in a truthful and straightforward manner.